-A total of seventeen local organizations have received funds from the Licking County COVID-19 Relief Fund, a joint effort of the Licking County Foundation, United Way of Licking County, and several community partners.
+A total of twenty-three local organizations have received funds from the Licking County COVID-19 Relief Fund, a joint effort of the Licking County Foundation, United Way of Licking County, and several community partners.
 To date, contributions to the Licking County COVID-19 Relief Fund exceed $280,000 from corporations, civic and philanthropic partners including donations from individuals and families across the county.
-These grants totaling more than $120,000 were awarded to help cover costs of providing immediate, basic human needs to Licking County residents impacted by the COVID-19 pandemic:
+These grants totaling $219,550 were awarded to help cover costs of providing immediate, basic human needs to Licking County residents impacted by the COVID-19 pandemic:

 Licking County Aging Program (LCAP): $4,500 to secure and distribute hand sanitizer and masks necessary to support the mask wearing recommendations for seniors who need to leave their homes for medical appointments or other reasons.
 The supplies will be distributed to all of the seniors in LCAP programs as many have not been able to acquire the items on their own.